 - Cost reduction: Lower financing costs through faster cash flow and optimized liquidity planning [1]

 Automated invoicing and dunning processes lead to measurable improvements in corporate finances.
 Companies that use standardized dunning procedures can reduce their average payment delay by up to two weeks [1].
-This results in faster cash flow, reduced financing costs, and greater financial flexibility.
+This results in faster cash flow, lower financing costs, and greater financial flexibility.

-Specific advantages for liquidity:
+Specific benefits for liquidity:

-- Reduced outstanding receivables through systematic tracking
+- Reduced outstanding balances through systematic follow-up

 - Lower financing costs for credit lines

-How modern invoicing software automates dunning processes
+How modern invoicing software automates collection processes

 Automated workflow steps:

-- Payment reconciliation: Automatic posting of incoming payments
+- Payment Reconciliation: Automatic Posting of Incoming Payments

 Key components of payment monitoring:

-- Prioritization: Automatic focus on critical demands
+- Prioritization: Automatic Focus on Critical Requirements

-- Escalation management: Gradual intensification of measures
+- Escalation Management: Gradual Intensification of Measures

-Workflow automation in practice:
+Workflow Automation in Practice:

 - Integration: Connection to bank accounts for real-time account balances